ZupIT/ritchie-docs/content/en/Reference/List of commands and flags.md

 ---
 title: List of commands and flags
 weight: 93
-description: "In this section, you will find the list of Ritchie's main commands"
+description: In this section, you will find the list of Ritchie's main commands
 ---

 ---